The Best Errors & Omissions Insurance Companies for 2026

 Negligence

 Negligence can form the basis of claims that would be covered by errors and omissions insurance.
 Negligence essentially means that one party (in this case a policyholder) is found to have failed to exercise an appropriate level of care.
-Negligence claims require a plaintiff to prove several facts: that the other party had a duty to exercise care, that they failed to fulfill that duty, that someone else suffered harm as a result of that failure, and that the harm was reasonably foreseeable.
+Negligence claims require a plaintiff to prove four specific legal elements: that the other party had a duty to exercise reasonable care, that they breached that duty, that the breach was the direct cause of the injury, and that the plaintiff suffered actual damages or loss as a result.

 Negligence can easily arise with architects and engineers, who have a duty to provide designs that are safe and structurally sound so as to minimize harm to others.
 If an architecture or engineering firm is found negligent and liable, their professional liability policy could cover the cost of a lawsuit and damages.
 Negligence is also a fairly common basis of claims under contractors’ E&O policies, especially artisan contractors like electricians or plumbers who can cause severe damage by failing to exercise care in their work.